Fault-tolerant fermionic quantum computing: Advantages over qubit quantum simulation

+At first sight, the logarithmic depth of the kinetic term is not useful because the interaction term requires $\mathcal{O}(N)$ depth because of the parallelizability restriction imposed by the $\mathcal{O}(N^2)$ terms.
+However, similarly to the qubit version of the FFFT, we can use ancillas to reduce the circuit depth by using the translational invariance of $U_{ij}$.
+This enables using a quantum circuit of the classical fast Fourier transformation~\cite{low2019a,asaka2020}, see Methods.
+Because the Fourier transform of $n_i$ is a complex number, we encode it in a binary register with $\mathcal{O}(\log(N))$ ancillas.
+Therefore, this ``parallelized interactions'' scheme in total uses $\mathcal{O}(N\log(N))$ ancillas, for both qubit and fermion quantum computers.
+After this transform, the density interactions are diagonal and implementable in depth $\mathcal{O}(\mathrm{log}(N))$.

+Taking both interaction and kinetic terms together, we thus achieve a log-depth Trotter step for materials.
+For qubit quantum computers, it uses $\mathcal{O}(N^2)$ qubits, but for fermionic quantum computers only $\mathcal{O}(N\log(N))$ fermionic sites.
+Therefore, the circuit volume is a factor of $N/\log(N)$ lower for fermions.

+The remaining question is how this log-depth Trotter step reflects on the end-to-end complexity of time-evolving up to time $t$.
+We use the Trotter scheme introduced in Ref.~\cite{childs2021}, which uses $\mathcal{O}(Nt)$ Trotter steps for fixed simulation accuracy and large, fixed Trotter order.
+Using our log-depth Trotter steps, we therefore find an overall depth complexity of $\tilde {\mathcal{O}}(Nt)$, which is essentially linear in both time and the number of sites.
+While we show that both qubit and fermion quantum computers can reach this scaling, only the fermion version requires a linear number of modes, while at least within our approach, qubits need a prohibitively expensive quadratic number of qubits using fSWAP networks.

+For the more general $H_\mathrm{qchem}$, at first glance, no depth advantage appears possible, since current state-of-the-art schemes combining double factorization in the molecular basis with fSWAP networks achieve depth $\mathcal{O}(N^2)$ without ancillas~\cite{motta2021} and $\mathcal{O}(N)$ depth with ancillas~\cite{luo2025} for a single Trotter step, independent of the molecule size.
+By contrast, fermionic quantum computers can reach depth $\mathcal{O}(N)$ for large molecules, see Methods, which to our knowledge is the first algorithm for time evolution under the chemistry Hamiltonian which achieves linear depth per Trotter step without using ancillas.
+For Hamiltonians which do not allow for a low-rank factorization, such as the sparse Sachdev-Ye-Kitaev model~\cite{xu2020}, we expect such depth speedups to become apparent already at small system sizes.

 Within our fault-tolerant gate set, no advantage in the number of T gates is possible if the T-gate count is the only parameter which is optimised for.
 This can be directly seen by mapping the fermionic gates to qubit gates using the Jordan-Wigner transform and noting that only the \Tf\,gate requires T gates (Methods).
 We note that steady progress in T-gate synthesis means they do not completely dominate the simulation cost over Clifford gates~\cite{zhou2024}.
+Moreover, our depth reductions directly translate into a large space-time volume saving compared to qubit platforms.
+Therefore, we expect advantages in terms of the total runtime of a fermionic simulation.